sylhare/sylhare.github.io/pages/blog-stats.md

 ### Content growth

-Another view of the activity of the blog, this time accounting the amount of words.
+Another view of the activity of the blog, this time accounting the average amount of words (the number of word is divided, so it would fit in the chart).

 <canvas id='bubble-js' class='chart'></canvas>